samwilson/website/content/2003/1105-clouds-above-the-grass.md

 — William Morris, *The Lesser Arts*, 1877.

-This &#8216;decoration&#8217;, could it not also include something that one could term &#8216;decoration of activity&#8217;?
+This ‘decoration’, could it not also include something that one could term ‘decoration of activity’?
 Those non-functional things that one does when working such as enjoying the sound of a sharp handsaw as it cuts, or being in an attractive workshop.
 Or am I just a bit too tired to be thinking more about this?

-The jamb that I picked up earlier I docked in two and would&#8217;ve started planing but had tea instead.
+The jamb that I picked up earlier I docked in two and would’ve started planing but had tea instead.